johuellm/csgo-analysis/README.md

 `python src/gui.py`

+Click the File button at the top, then Open.
+Select a demo file and the application should visualize the very beginning of the game.
+Click around on the timeline or on a round number to jump around, or click Play to watch the demo unfold.

 ## Updating dependencies

 I used `pip-tools` to produce a `requirements.txt` file with exact versions of all dependencies pinned and hashed.
 This is to better ensure that a `pip install` to reproduce the environment doesn't fetch a different version of a dependency without our express intent.